Modern Slavery Statement

 • managing compliance by local auditors with the requirements of the PSAA audit services contracts.

-PSAA is a small company with a Board of five non-executive directors and twelve staff.
+PSAA is a small company with a Board of five non-executive directors and 16 staff.
 The key elements of its supply chains are contracts for audit services with audit firms, and service level agreements with the Local Government Association for business services.

 For more information on our activities, please see the about us page of our website.